Necione/Ecor-Economy/README.md

 # Ecor Economy Discord Bot 🚀

-Ecor economy is an advanced, simple and easy to use Discord bot that includes a clean interface!
-We supply many different features most economy bots lack, such as **auctions, quests, user rating, etc.**
+Ecor Economy is an advanced yet simple, easy to use Discord bot that comes with a clean interface!
+We supply many different features most economy bots lack, such as **auctions, quests, user reputation, farming, etc.**

 This bot is still in __beta__ and will be released when all features and bugs are tested and fixed!